jameshume/jehtech/src/html/verilog.md

 The *initial block* is only executed once and starts at time 0.
 Useful, for example, initialising variables.
 It may be syntehsizeable.
 As my colleage said reply to my question:

-> > The initial block - is that simulation only?
+> Q: The initial block - is that simulation only?
+>
-> Not necessarily (some synthesis tools may use initial conditions to set the state of the FPGA when it leaves it's
+> A: Not necessarily (some synthesis tools may use initial conditions to set the state of the FPGA when it leaves it's
 > configuration phase - personally, I set that explicitly and only use initial statements for simulation).

 The *always block* is repeatedly executed in a never ending loop and starts after the intial block.